Presidents Day vs. President's Day vs. Presidents' Day: Which One Is It?

 Saying "President’s Day" implies that the day belongs to a singular president, such as George Washington or Abraham Lincoln, whose birthdays are the basis for the holiday.
 On the other hand, referring to it as "Presidents’ Day" means that the day belongs to all of the presidents—that it’s their day collectively.
 Finally, calling the day "Presidents Day"—plural with no apostrophe—would indicate that we’re honoring all POTUSes past and present (yes, even Andrew Johnson), but that no one president actually owns the day.

-You would think that in the nearly 140 years since "Washington’s Birthday" was declared a holiday in 1879, someone would have officially declared a way to spell the day.
+You would think that in the 140 years since "Washington’s Birthday" was declared a holiday in 1879, someone would have officially declared a way to spell the day.
 But in fact, even the White House itself hasn’t chosen a single variation for its style guide.
 They spelled it “President’s Day” here and “Presidents’ Day” here.

 You can look to official grammar sources to declare the right way, but even they don’t agree.
 The AP Stylebook prefers “Presidents Day,” while Chicago Style uses “Presidents’ Day.”